(Philippians 4:2–3) Reconcilable Differences

 The most tragic thing about church splits is that they often happen over a clash of personalities rather than a clash of doctrines.
 Perhaps you're one of the many who have experienced the pain of division firsthand.
 In this much needed look at church unity, Stephen challenges us to set our personal preferences aside and love each other as brothers and sisters in Christ.

-One author writes, in family life and in church life, there’s always a huge gap between the ideal world and the real world.
+One author writes that in family life and in church life, there’s always a huge gap between the ideal world and the real world.

-For example, every autumn my family likes to go apple picking.
+For example, every autumn, my family likes to pick apples.
 Here’s the ideal day of apple picking.
 The leaves are golden and rusty, the sky is beautiful, and it's 75 degrees outside.

-We happily pile into the van and start singing and laughing as we merrily drove the 3 hours to the orchard.
-We arrived early enough that morning with plenty of time to enjoy the orchard.
-Surprisingly, the folks at the apple orchard say to us, “Today apples are free for families.”
+We happily pile into the van and start singing and laughing as we merrily drive the three hours to the orchard.
+We arrive early enough that morning with plenty of time to enjoy the orchard.
+Surprisingly, the folks at the apple orchard say to us, “Today, apples are free for families.”

 So our kids guzzle apple cider and stuff themselves with apple donuts—and don’t even get a sugar high!